 Rhodochrosite may not be the most popular kid at school, but true collectors simply have to have it in their stashes because of rhodochrosite’s alluring rarity.
 In fact, before 1813 when it was first mentioned as a discovery in Romania as a by-product of silver mining, miners simply discarded mountains of valuable rhodochrosites thinking that it was garbage.
 It was only when gemologists spotted gem quality rhodochrosites, everyone realised that they had been throwing away deposits which were potentially more valuable than silver.
 In terms of costs, in rhodochrosite’s case, the middle man wins.
 This means that the medium pink variants tend to fetch the highest prices, even if these are not the rarest.

 Pizza?
 Pesto?
 P-p-p-what?
 Pezzottaite.
 Often referred to as raspberry beryl, it’s another member of the beryl family, like morganite above.
 While morganite is calm, millennial and pastel, pezzottaite is loud, raspberry-like, almost magenta.
-Schiaparelli would have loved it.
+Schiaparelli would have loved one of these saturated pink gemstones.
 Unlike the rest of the beryl variety, pezzottaite contains lithium, and it also crystallises differently to other beryls.
 It is also one of the newest gems around, gaining its recognition in just 2003.
 But here is the sad part: pezzottaite’s deposits were exhausted in Madagascar, where it was originally found.
 Plus, while it was around, you were not likely to get a stone bigger than 1-2 carats.
 Having said that, potential new deposits have been found in Afghanistan, so it may be the case that this is not the last we’ve heard of pezzottaite.
 But for now, this gem is considered to be ultra rare.

 Pezzottaite on Mohs scale: 8.
 This means, if you ever find one, feel free to wear it daily.